-Jaap Eilander, winner of the Petrof Piano Competition, graduated in 2009 at the ArtEZ Conservatory in Enschede.
+Jaap Eilander, winner of the Petrof Piano Competition, graduated in 2009 at the ArtEZ Conservatory in Enschede as a student of Mikhail Markov and Fred Oldenburg.
 Prior to this, he studied piano with, among others, Herman Riphagen and later with Geoffrey Madge at the Royal Conservatory in The Hague.
-He also regularly attends lessons and masterclasses with Mikhail Markov, Marietta Petkova, Kateriina Liimatainen, Ralph van Raat and Fred Oldenburg.
+He also regularly attends lessons and masterclasses with Marietta Petkova, Ralph van Raat and Willem Brons.

 Jaap Eilander can regularly be heard during chamber music concerts as well as accompanying various soloists and choirs.
 Solo recitals are also an important part of his musical career.
 He has performed at the world-renowned Concertgebouw in Amsterdam, Soestdijk Palace, Kasteel de Vanenburg, Kurhaus Scheveningen and various other concert halls at home and abroad, including Anhalt-Köthen (Germany), where J.S Bach worked himself.